Effun-141/Effun-141.github.io/_posts/2023-02-07-Design of a Control System for a Wheeled-Legged Amphibious Robot Based on Super-Helical Sliding Mode Control..md

 ---
 layout: post
-title:  "Create github"
+title:  "Design of a Control System for a Wheeled-Legged Amphibious Robot Based on Super-Helical Sliding Mode Control."
-info: "Create new github repository"
+info: "Solve the problem of static reliance, improve the performance of visual SLAM system"
-tech: "none"
+tech: "Outcomes:"
-type: A Company
+type: Academic research
 ---

 ## Create